• Skip to primary navigation

 This is a very useful feature in Lightroom Classic because you can create multiple ‘looks’ for the same image file and have them all visible at once.
 That’s not possible in Lightroom.
 It does offer image ‘versions’ but these are saved within the image and not displayed separately.
 They are more like saved snapshots than extra versions.

-Lightroom has regular Albums and it has some fairly powerful search tools, but it does not offer Smart Albums based on search criteria (Smart Collections in Lightroom Classic).
-Instead, you have to figure out how to phrase your search using the main search tools and do it every time, even for ‘searches’ you rely on constantly.
+Lightroom has regular Albums and it has some fairly powerful search tools, and it now offers Smart Albums based on search criteria (Smart Collections in Lightroom Classic).
+You still hav have to figure out how to phrase your search for Smart Albums, but this is a major step forward for Lightroom and gratefully received.

 6. No image grouping/stacking